Multi-jet Merging with TMD Parton Branching: Parton branching formulation of TMD evolution

 where ${A}_j( x, {\bm k}^2, \mu^2)$ is the TMD distribution of flavor $j$ carrying the longitudinal momentum fraction $x$ of the hadron's momentum and transverse momentum ${\bm k}$ at the evolution scale $\mu$, $\mu_0$ is the initial evolution scale, and $ \mu^\prime = \sqrt{ {\boldsymbol \mu}^{\prime 2}}$ is the momentum scale at which the branching occurs.
-The functions $a(z)$ and $b(z)$ in Eq.~(\ref{eq2}) specify the ordering variable and choice of scale in the strong coupling.
-It was observed in~\cite{Hautmann:2017fcj,Hautmann:2017xtx} that taking the angular-ordered~\cite{Webber:1986mc,Marchesini:1987cf,Catani:1990rr} form for $a(z)$ and $b(z)$ gives rise to well-prescribed TMDs, i.e., stable with respect to variations of the soft-gluon resolution scale $z_M$.
+The branching probabilities are evaluated using the form of the strong coupling according to angular ordering, with the scale in $\alpha_s$ given by the emitted transverse momentum at the branching, $q_T=(1-z) \mu$.
+It was observed in~\cite{Hautmann:2017fcj,Hautmann:2017xtx} that angular ordering~\cite{Webber:1986mc,Marchesini:1987cf,Catani:1990rr,Hautmann:2019biw} leads to well-prescribed TMDs, i.e., stable with respect to variations of the soft-gluon resolution scale $z_M$.
 In this work we will follow this observation and will consider angular-ordered evolution.

 Collinear limits may be obtained by integrating Eq.~(\ref{eq2}) over all transverse momenta.
-For soft-gluon resolution $z_M \to 1$, integrating Eq.~(\ref{eq2}) over all transverse momenta yields collinear PDFs satisfying DGLAP evolution equations~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}.
-The convergence to DGLAP at leading order (LO) and next-to-leading order (NLO) has been verified numerically in~\cite{Hautmann:2017xtx} against the evolution program~\cite{Botje:2010ay} at the level of better than 1\% over a range of five orders of magnitude both in $x$ and in $\mu$.
-On the other hand, by using angular ordering with $ \mu^\prime$-dependent soft-gluon resolution $z_M$~\cite{Hautmann:2019biw}, Eq.~(\ref{eq2}) returns, once it is integrated over all transverse momenta, the coherent-branching equation of~\cite{Catani:1990rr}.
+For $z_M \to 1$ and $\alpha_s \to \alpha_s(\mu^{\prime 2})$, the convergence to collinear PDFs satisfying DGLAP evolution equations~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg} has been verified numerically~\cite{Hautmann:2017xtx} at LO and NLO against the evolution program~\cite{Botje:2010ay} at the level of better than 1\% over a range of five orders of magnitude both in $x$ and in $\mu$.

-Besides the collinear limits, Eq.~(\ref{eq2}) can be used at unintegrated level for Monte Carlo event simulation of TMD effects~\cite{Jung:2010si,Baranov:2021uol}.
+Besides the collinear limits, Eq.~(\ref{eq2}) can be used at unintegrated level for Monte Carlo event simulation of TMD effects~\cite{Baranov:2021uol}.
 The PB method enables the explicit calculation of the kinematics at every branching vertex once the evolution scale is specified in terms of kinematic variables.
-If the TMD distribution $ {A}_j( x, {\bm k}^2, \mu^2)$ evaluated at the scale $\mu^{2}$ is known, the corresponding TMD parton shower can be generated by backward evolution~\cite{Baranov:2021uol}.
-Both the TMD forward evolution (\ref{eq2}) and backward shower are used for multi-jet merging in this work, as will be described in the next section.
+If the TMD distribution $ {A}_j( x, {\bm k}^2, \mu^2)$ evaluated at the scale $\mu^{2}$ is known, the corresponding TMD parton shower can be generated by backward evolution, starting from the hard scattering process.